WallarooLabs/blog.wallaroolabs.com/content/post/testing-state-correctness.md

 Error detection can be difficult, especially in complex systems—and distributed systems certainly are complex.
 So we wanted to make sure that we start this series with the basics.

 Look forward to our future testing posts, where we discuss additional test scenarios, the limits of the sequence window detector and its generalization to non-linear topologies, and many more fun and obscure bugs!

-In the meantime, why not check out the [recently open-sourced Wallaroo](/2017/09/open-sourcing-wallaroo) and its [documentation](https://docs.wallaroolabs.com/).

-If you have any questions or feedback, you can find us on [our mailing list](https://groups.io/g/wallaroo) or on IRC in #wallaroo on [Freenode.net](https://webchat.freenode.net/).